 Figure 2.
 Mini-Blocks

-The following figure contains implementation of functional groups and mini-blocks for one ordinary microcycle (Sunday-Sunday game).
-The outlined Thursday represent day where the likelihood of the most strenuous conditioning will take place.
+The following figure contains the implementation of functional groups and mini-blocks for one ordinary microcycle (Sunday-Sunday game).
+The outlined Thursday represents day where the likelihood of the most strenuous conditioning will take place.

 Figure 3.
 One ordinary microcycle plan using functional groups and mini-blocks

-When it comes to conditioning, the aim is to do most of it with the ball using large-sided, medium-sided and small-sided games.
-HIT conditioning is complementary to these, and if one is equipped with GPS devices, Top-up approach (complement and phase) to conditioning can be utilized instead.
+When it comes to conditioning, the aim is to do most of it with the ball using large-sided, medium-sided, and small-sided games.
+HIIT conditioning is complementary to these, and if one is equipped with GPS devices, a Top-up approach (complement and phase) to conditioning can be utilized instead.

-The example program in this manual is modified Raymond Verheijen’s program (Verheijen, 2014).
-Raymond uses iterative three phase plan, in which he rotates large-sided, medium-sided and small-sided games.
+The example program in this manual is modified by Raymond Verheijen’s program (Verheijen, 2014).
+Raymond uses an iterative three-phase plan, in which he rotates large-sided, medium-sided, and small-sided games.
 He also utilizes unload (which is around 50% of load) of the upcoming phase.
-As stated previously, this helps smoothing out potential spikes in load.
-Although soccer-specific conditioning is primary mean for conditioning, complementary HIT conditioning is added to make sure all important boxes are ticked off all the time:
+As stated previously, this helps to smooth out potential spikes in load.
+Although soccer-specific conditioning is the primary mean for conditioning, complementary HIIT conditioning is added to make sure all important boxes are ticked off all the time: